NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Gruesome Strike.md

 * * *

 Make a Strike against the creature that triggered your champion's reaction.
-If you hit, double the extra damage the target takes from your reaction, and the target must succeed at a Fortitude check save against your class DC or be [[Conditions/Drained|Drained 1]].
+If you hit, double the extra damage the target takes from your reaction, and the target must succeed at a Fortitude check save against your class DC or be [[Drained|Drained 1]].
 Regardless of the result, the creature is temporarily immune to your Gruesome Strike for 24 hours.

 *Source: Pathfinder Player Core 2*
 *ORC*